Skip to main content

 2 mentions Positive Neutral Negative

-While the character design and overall atmosphere of the game are praised for their coziness, players express a desire for more structured tasks and deeper character development to enhance their experience.
+While players appreciate the character design and overall cozy atmosphere of the game, there is a notable desire for more structured tasks and deeper character development to enhance the experience.

 • “I liked this game a lot, but I desperately wished there were more formal tasks to do and the ability to have more character development.”